exasol/public-knowledgebase/Database-Features/using-standard-and-legacy-join-optimizers.md

 - **STANDARD**
 - **LEGACY**

-The **STANDARD optimizer is the preferred default** and should normally be used for workloads.
+The **STANDARD** optimizer is the preferred default starting from Exasol v8 and should normally be used for workloads.

-The **LEGACY optimizer remains available as an alternative** for individual queries where it produces a more efficient execution plan.
+The **LEGACY** optimizer remains available in v8 as an alternative for individual queries where it produces a more efficient execution plan.

 ## Scope